 In addition to measurable results, digital marketing is instant.
 For example, if your advert pops up on a blog and the reader is interested in your services or products, the user can click on the ad and directs to a landing page related to the advert.
 It is also extremely accessible for consumers to get what they are looking for quickly.

 Whether it is pool cleaning services or a beautiful pair of new kicks… it is just a simple click away.
-If your company has a good reputation and the advert is relevant, captivating, and emotional, your audience is more likely to spread the word to friends and family by retweeting, regramming, or sharing your content.
+If your company has a good reputation and the advert is relevant, captivating, and emotional, your audience is more likely to spread the word to friends and family by retweeting or sharing your content.

 Like all good things in life, there is a yin to the yang, which is no different when it comes to digital marketing.
 One of the significant downsides of advertising online is the cost.
-In some cases, it can be a more affordable option because you have more control over your spend.
+In some cases, it can be a more affordable option because you have more control over your spending.

 However, digital advertising works similarly to a bidding system.
 When the competition is fierce, it could end up costing you a lot of dollars to rank for a specific keyword depending on your industry.
-Another downside to digitals ads is that once the ad disappears from your feed, it can be difficult to retrieve, especially if you have forgotten the name of the company already.
+Another downside to digital ads is that once the ad disappears from your feed, it can be difficult to retrieve, especially if you have forgotten the name of the company already.
 It is not tangible or ‘forever’ like a printed brochure or flyer.

 Getting the Most Out of Both Formats

 Choosing the best format for your brand or business depends on your goals.
 For some, social media and Google ads are the best platform to use for instant response and results, while other companies may find more value in print ads.
 If your budget allows, using both formats can help increase your traffic and broaden your company’s horizons, especially when done strategically.
-The best thing that you can do is define your target audience and then go from there, as seniors who prefer physically reading magazines, newspapers as apposed to browsing on the internet or smartphone.
+The best thing that you can do is define your target audience and then go from there, as seniors who prefer physically reading magazines, and newspapers as opposed to browsing on the internet or smartphone.